cucumber/react-components/README.md

 - `styles` - class names for the default styling, so you can still apply these to your custom component if it makes sense
 - `DefaultRenderer` - the default React component, useful if you only want to provide your own rendering for certain cases, and otherwise fall back to the default rendering (don't forget to pass it the props)

-## Build / hack

-Install dependencies

-    npm install

-Run tests

-    npm test

-Interactive development

-    npm start

-## Ideas

-### `ScenarioList` component

-A component that renders a list of scenarios (possibly from multiple files, filtered by e.g. tag).

-This component could be used to render relevant scenarios in 3rd-party tools, such as JIRA, Confluence and various issue trackers that support plugins.

-### Link to JIRA

-Configure with a regexp and url function, and tags will be rendered as JIRA issue links

-### Search

-Search by tag, but also by text.
-Could use http://elasticlunr.com/ or https://lunrjs.com/ - or it could simply perform filtering on an array of `GherkinDocument` messages.

-### Search results

-Each scenario displayed underneath each other, grouped by feature file.
-The feature description is "collapsed", (unless it contains the search term) but can be opened.

-### Filtering / sorting

-* by tag
-* by duration (find slow ones)
-* by status
-* by recency (update timestamp) - exclude old ones
-* by flickeriness

-### Tag search

-* Render a tag cloud for all tags
-  * Size: count
-  * Color: pass/fail/undefined

-### On-demand data

-For large reports (especially with screenshots) it may be too heavy to store it all in the browser.
-The GUI should request data for the current document on demand.
-The GUI should also be able to filter what kind of events it wants.
-For example, to render the initial screen.

-### Server / App

-It should be easy to use.
-Just run the app (Electron).
-It will create a named pipe where it will listen.
-What's written here gets written straight to the React app (no websocket, it's in the same process).
-This app can be fairly small.

-### Rerun tests

-Add a message to represent a config+cwd+env for a run, so the GUI can rerun it.
-The config is essentially command line options.
-They can be modified in the gui.
-Rerun on file change can also be set up.
-This just makes the whole DX simple.

-### Alerts

-The app could use the OS to send screen messages (autotest like)